How to write a formal email with 8 examples & template

 In this guide on how to write a formal email, we break down the process into simple steps.
 Then, we describe the ideal formal email format and provide a selection of business email templates examples that you can use as the basis for your correspondence.

 Writing formal emails has never been faster or easier, just use MailMaestro.
-Our smart email templates that write your email for you, like this:
+Our AI email assistant writes, replies, and summarizes emails for you.

 What is a formal email?